lucascalvet/2021_22_COMP_Proj/README.md

 - We think that our code could be "cleaner" and more readable.
 - There is a possibility that the size of the stack in *limit stack* of Jasmin is not the minimum in some cases.
 But, it is reduced as much as possible.
 - The OLLIR code generator is very dependable on the defined tree structure, meaning that a change to that structure would involve fixing several parts of the generator.
+- The algorithm for Graph Coloring in Register Allocation is greedy, which may lead in some cases to not finding the optimum solution.

 ---